 Nutrition Per Serving (Estimate)

-Enjoying this Maple Butternut Squash?
-Also check out:
+If you are enjoying this Cinnamon Maple Butternut Squash, also check out: